tiyabhattacharya/tiyabhattacharya/README.md

 👋Hello Github Members!
 🌻I'am Tiya Bhattacharya.<br>
 A 3rd year btech undergrad student , & a tech enthusiast.
 I'm looking for new opportunities to explore and upskill.
-My current area of interest is MERN stack development.
-I also have good grasp on DSA and OOPs.<br>
+My current area of interest is devops.
+I also learning and practicing dsa .<br>

 # 💫 About Me:
-🔭I'm currently working on Instagram clone.<br>🌱I'm currently learning backend development.<br>💭Ask me about frontend development.<br>🤓Fun fact: TYPEWRITER is the longest word that you can write using the letters only on one row of the keyboard of your computer.
+🔭I'm currently working on Java programming language.<br>🌱I'm currently learning devops.<br>💭Ask me about mern stack development.<br>🤓Fun fact: TYPEWRITER is the longest word that you can write using the letters only on one row of the keyboard of your computer.

 ## 🌐 Socials: